 If an intermediary like a real estate broker is being paid a fee during your property transaction, it affects your price as a buyer.
 It begs the question – If your buyer’s broker is getting paid so much money, what if you could receive a commission rebate from your broker?

 First, traditional brokers do not properly educate home buyers on how the economics of real estate commissions work during a transaction.
 Most home buyers don’t realize how much their buyer’s broker receives for the transaction.
-In most cases, buyers don’t learn how much until they are sitting at the closing table.
+In most cases, buyers don’t learn how much agents make when they work with a buyer until they are sitting at the closing table.

 Second, it is simplistic to say that a buyer’s broker commission is paid for by the seller, but the very existence of this commission affects how a seller sets the price of their property.
 This ultimately results in a higher property price for buyers.